-’Tis the season for thinking about all of the things that make us feel thankful.
-While it’s best to practice an attitude of gratitude year-round, with Thanksgiving right around the corner, boaters should take a moment to reflect on how especially thankful they are for being able to enjoy boating in all its many forms.
+It’s best to practice an attitude of gratitude year-round but since it’s that time of year, boaters should take a moment to reflect on how especially thankful they are for being able to enjoy boating in all its many forms.

-Typically in a fast-paced world, it’s hard to find time for family and that’s where boats shine.
-Whether it’s taking kids out fishing, cruising the islands with your partner or hosting your parents for a sundowner cruise, boats give us a reason to come (and stay) together.
+In a fast-paced world, it’s hard to find time for family and that’s where boats shine.
+Whether it’s taking kids out fishing, cruising the islands with your partner or hosting your parents for a sundowner cruiser, boats give us a reason to come (and stay) together.
 Passing down a passion for boating is also immensely satisfying.

 Boats have become multi-mission vehicles as boaters ask them to do double and triple duty.
 Today, you can waterski behind a pontoon boat, sail a souped-up kayak, fish from a day cruiser or entertain with an outdoor galley on a center console fishing boat.
 There are no more hard rules for what a boat model is for so whatever the activity of the moment, boats can morph into the perfect platform.

 Relaxing aboard with the feel of the sun on your skin, having uninterrupted time to read, taking time to teach your dog how to SUP with you, or meditating while waiting for the fish to bite, are all reasons we boat.
-Boating gives us a chance to recharge our personal batteries and ignite our "blue mind"—learn more by reading The Science is Clear: Boating is Good for Your Health & Mind.
+Boating gives us a chance to recharge our personal batteries and it’s often cheaper and always more fun than therapy.

 You Might Also Like: